nichoth/cloudinary-upload-action/README.md

           images: "[\"./medias/images/test1.jpg\", \"./medias/images/test2.jpg\"]"
 ```

-See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.
+See [action.yml](action.yml) for the full documentation for this action's
+inputs and outputs.

 ## Example
-Full example of a Github action:
+Full example of consuming this action:

 ```yml
 name: Cloudinary Upload